oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     ![](images/em-hub.png "em-hub")

     In the top right corner, you see the status of ***Last Patch Recommendation Update***.
-If a date is shown below it, the patch recommendation was executed on that date.
+If a date is shown below it, then the patch recommendation was executed on that date.

 <!--
 To setup patch recommendation, review [Oracle Enterprise Manager](https://docs.oracle.com/en/enterprise-manager/cloud-control/enterprise-manager-cloud-control/13.5/emlcm/downloading-patch-recommendations-and-patches.html).